iRobotEducation/create3_docs/docs/setup/ubuntu2004.md

         echo "export RMW_IMPLEMENTATION=rmw_fastrtps_cpp" >> ~/.bashrc

 1. If both your computer and robot are on the same network, you should now be able to test things out with a `ros2 topic list`.
+If this does not work, please refer to [ROS 2 Network Configuration](../xml-config/) for further configuration ideas.
 A full Create® 3 API description can be found [here](../../api/ros2).

 [^1]: Ubuntu is a registered trademark of Canonical Ltd.